Last Updated on February 22, 2023

 A CEO’s reputation can affect the bottom line performance of a company.
 The role of a CEO is so pivotal, and because of that, their personal image should be very closely monitored.
 With just one small mishap, a CEO can ignite negative publicity and could put an organization under fire.

-In this article, we review the importance of CEO reputation management, strategies to improve reputation, and how to avoid mistakes that will damage reputation.
+In this article, we review the importance of reputation management for CEOs, strategies to improve reputation, and how to avoid mistakes that will damage reputation.

 The Importance of CEO Reputation